-To promote the career opportunities available in the industry, I have been able to represent WWA at a recent Apprenticeship Fair for Building Plymouth.
+To promote the career opportunities available in the industry, I have been able to represent WWA at an Apprenticeship Fair for Building Plymouth.
 Building Plymouth helps to promote opportunities to young people within this sector in an area that is experiencing regeneration and wide scale redevelopment.

 What are your aspirations for the future?

-My aspirations for the future are to continue with my Bachelor’s Degree and once complete, look to become chartered by completing my Assessment of Professional Competence (APC).
+My aspirations for the future are to continue with my Bachelor’s Degree and once complete, look to become chartered by doing my Assessment of Professional Competence (APC).

 If you are interested in careers in construction, please visit our current vacancies page.